 So if your cat is on any kind of medication, make ultra extra sure to double check with your vet that it’s okay he or she has cheese while on this medication.
 Or honestly, skip the cheese altogether if your cat happens to be on medication – just to be on the safe side.
 It’s also a good idea to check if the medication your cat is going to be on will have any other food related conflicts.

 Wanted to use cheese to hide medicine pills you need to convince your cat to eat?
 Need an easy way to get pets to take their medication that’s not harmful at all?
 Try 100% petroleum jelly – the non-scented kind.
-It’s a very effective, highly non-toxic home remedy for helping cats pass hairballs, and should work like a charm for getting cats to swallow medications and pills as well, as I mentioned in my article about whether peanut butter was safe for cats.
+It’s a very effective, highly non-toxic home remedy for helping cats pass hairballs, and should work like a charm for getting cats to swallow medications and pills as well.
+You can also try specially made cat treats that come with holes in them for you to insert medicine tablets or capsules, like Greenies Pill Pockets, as I mentioned in my article about whether peanut butter was safe for cats.

 Which Types of Cheese Can Cats Eat Safely?